saibotsivad/blockdown.md/src/index.md

 Suppose that you want to include a graph in the middle, using a library like [mermaid](https://mermaidjs.github.io/)?

-You might be tempted to write HTML in your Markdown, like this:
+You might be tempted to write HTML in your Markdown, something like this:

 ```
 ---